Nuvio-Labs/docs/docs/instructor/welcome.md

 ---
 # Welcome

-Welcome to ClassKit Help Center.
-Here you can find answers to frequently asked questions and learn how to use ClassKit.
+Welcome to Acadea Help Center.
+Here you can find answers to frequently asked questions and learn how to use Acadea.

-## What is ClassKit?
+## What is Acadea?

-ClassKit is a learning management system (LMS) that allows you to create and deliver online courses.
-ClassKit is a cloud-based solution that is accessible from any device with an internet connection and a web browser (Chrome, Firefox, Safari, etc.).
+Acadea is a learning management system (LMS) that allows you to create and deliver online courses.
+Acadea is a cloud-based solution that is accessible from any device with an internet connection and a web browser (Chrome, Firefox, Safari, etc.).

-**This documentation is intended for ClassKit administrators and instructors.
+**This documentation is intended for Acadea administrators and instructors.
 If you are a student, please contact your instructor for help.**

 ## How do I get started?

-First, you must log into your already existing ClassKit account.
+First, you must log into your already existing Acadea account.
 If you don't have an account, please contact your administrator.

-Once you are logged in, you will be presented with the ClassKit dashboard.
-The dashboard is the main page of ClassKit and it is where you can access all of your ClassKit features.
+Once you are logged in, you will be presented with the Acadea dashboard.
+The dashboard is the main page of Acadea and it is where you can access all of your Acadea features.

 ## How do I access my courses?